 My journey has been about really understanding feminine spirituality—looking closely at women’s desires, our bodies, our wounds.
 I’ve worked with female mentors and spiritual teachers who have shown me how we can be taught in ways that meet us as whole women and acknowledge all parts of ourselves.
 I’ve gotten to know thousands of women, asked deep questions, and studied who we are collectively and individually.
 And I’ve brought this wisdom back to my yoga.

-At Bloom Retreat, I’ve been leading and teaching from this place for more than five years.
+At The Practice®, I’ve been leading and teaching from this place for more than five years.
 Women are waking up to themselves and seeing that we are not that different and not alone.
 They are recognizing their own power, hearing their own voices for the first time, releasing old stories and patterns, and living more aligned lives.
 They are finding their divine wisdom and making changes in their lives that have been waiting for years—decades—generations.
 What is happening is what I believe we need in order to begin to save the world.
 Today’s woman needs a space, a community, and a practice to help her remember who she truly is.
-At Bloom and in The Practice®, she finally has a place to call home.
+At The Practice®, she finally has a place to call home.

 And because you are here, I trust you are ready to live and lead from this source of wisdom.